 Configuring Invicti Enterprise for Amazon Web Services

-This topic explains how to configure Invicti Enterprise to run scanner agents on AWS (Windows OS).
-To see the Linux version, see Configuring Invicti Enterprise for Linux on Amazon Web Services (Ubuntu).
+This document explains how to configure Invicti Enterprise to run scanner agents on AWS (Windows OS).
+For Linux instructions, refer to Configuring Invicti Enterprise for Linux on Amazon Web Services (Ubuntu).
+For more information about using Cloud Providers with Invicti Enterprise, refer to Cloud Provider Settings.

 Invicti Enterprise uses AWS S3 buckets for object storage and EC2 service for launching new instances.

-S3 and EC2 resources need to be in the same AWS region.
-For that reason, please choose an AWS region and create all resources in that region.
+NOTE: S3 and EC2 resources need to be in the same AWS region.
+Choose an AWS region and create all resources in that same region.

 How to create an access policy for the web application

-- Go to AWS console and navigate to the IAM service.
+• In the AWS console, navigate to the IAM service.

 {